CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 ### Convert a Topology

 1. Create a `topology.dot` file or use a file provided by Cumulus Networks {{<exlink url="https://gitlab.com/cumulus-consulting/tools/topology_converter/-/tree/master/documentation#example-topologies" text="here">}}.
-The following example `toplology.dot` file represents the topology used in the self-paced labs of the Virtual Test Drive, which includes leaf01, leaf02, spine01, server01, and server02.
+The following example `toplology.dot` file represents the topology used in the Cumulus Linux on demand labs, which includes leaf01, leaf02, spine01, server01, and server02.

    ```
    graph dc1 {